santogiovanni/online-blood-bank/README.md

 * To clear the inventory of blood units in the blood bank, run (DELETE call in Postman)
 * ```http://localhost:8081/clearbank```

-* To pull all blood units to the hospital via bloodtypes available in the blood bank, run (DELETE call in Postman)
+* To pull all blood units to the hospital via blood types available in the blood bank, run (DELETE call in Postman)
 * ```http://localhost:8082/pullBlood```
-* Follow example below and enter any bloodtype in which that blood unit(s) was previously pushed to blood bank
+* Follow example below and enter any blood type in which that blood unit(s) was previously pushed to blood bank

 * ![Screen Shot 2023-05-25 at 10 13 22 PM](https://github.com/santogiovanni/online-blood-bank/assets/106194360/0b6a2cd0-c883-48f4-9cb5-784503445b4c)